 The Conservation Reserve Program (CRP) provides payments to agricultural producers to take highly erodible and environmentally sensitive land out of production and install resource-conserving practices for 10 or more years.
-In limited situations, harvesting and grazing may be conducted on CRP land in response to drought or other emergency (except during primary nesting season for birds) and requires a payment reduction commensurate with the economic value of the authorized activity.
-Historically, this reduction ranges between 10%-25% of the annual rental payment.
+16 In limited situations, harvesting and grazing may be conducted on CRP land in response to drought or other emergency (except during primary nesting season for birds).
 In many cases environmentally sensitive land is ineligible for harvesting and grazing.
-During the summer and fall of 2012, CRP land was opened to harvesting and grazing in response to a prolonged drought.
-Program and funding authority for CRP expired September 30, 2012, and currently awaits reauthorization.
+Emergency harvesting and grazing is authorized by the national FSA office at the request of a county FSA committee.
+17